10th January 2024|In Latest News, Divorce & Separation

 What if someone else bought the couple a pet?

 These cases can be tricky.
 For example, perhaps the parents of one of the parties bought the couple a dog as a gift after they moved into a new home.
-In that instance, the parents are likely to say they bought the dog for their child rather than the couple, so it comes down to supporting evidence.
+In that instance, the parents are likely to say they bought the dog for their child rather than the couple.
+Therefore, it comes down to supporting evidence.
 Again, perhaps there’s a text message or social media post that clearly states the intent of the gift.
 These cases can be quite complicated to prove one way or the other.

 What if one party bought the pet but the other party registered it?